Znaapski/EEG-eyes-classification/README.md

 # EEG-eyesclosed-Detection
- UCLouvain EEG analysis and eyes closed and open prediction
+ UCLouvain EEG analysis and eyes closed and open prediction.

+This repo contains many notebooks, our report and no data.

 Python project done by Erasmus students Tomás dos Santos Talento and Marc Phillipe Marburger.